oras-project/oras/docs/proposals/formatted-output.md

 }
 ```

-Pull a repository that contains multiple layers (files) and display its descriptor metadata as raw JSON in standard output.
+Pull a repository that contains multiple layers (files) and display its descriptor metadata as raw JSON as standard output.

 ```bash
 oras pull $REGISTRY/$REPO:$TAG --format '{{toRawJson .}}'